softwareengineer1/YourFriendlyDNS/README.md

 # YourFriendlyDNS
 A really awesome multi-platform (lin,win,mac,android) local caching and proxying dns server!

+{Version 1.1.3}
+[Bugfix release]
+1. Whitelist mode was broken in 1.1.2, it is now fixed and working again.
+2. Instantly responding to requests was broken in 1.1.2, now it's working again too.
+ ->That should be the last time anything major is broken at least until 1.2+ hopefully! :)
+  ->1.1.3 is a needed update if you have 1.1.2, so make sure to upgrade to it for improved experience.

 {Version 1.1.2}
 [Features since 1.0]
  1. Inbuilt single file replayer http server (it just replays the same html you specify for any request)